-David A. Fries joined Rosenberg & Estis, P.C. in 2014 and is an associate with the firm’s Transactional Department.
+David A. Fries joined Rosenberg & Estis, P.C. in 2014 and is of counsel with the firm’s Transactional Department.
 His areas of practice include commercial real estate and financing transactions, mezzanine finance, joint ventures and partnerships.

 - New York and Brooklyn, NY: Represented Quinlan Development Group in connection with the acquisition, financing and development of numerous sites in Brooklyn and Manhattan for new construction of residential buildings, both rental and condominium.
 Certain of the developments included joint venture arrangements, 421a certificates and/or inclusionary housing bonus rights.

 - Manhattan, NY: Served as legal counsel for The Durst Organization in its purchase of 1801 Park Avenue in Harlem from the Northern Manhattan Rehabilitation & Nursing Center.
 R&E represented The Durst Organization in all phases of the acquisition of the vacant "L"-shaped lot, located between East 124th and East 125th streets.
 The purchase adds to The Durst Organization's portfolio in the area, following its acquisition of 1800 Park Avenue this past year.

 - Queens, NY: Served as legal counsel to The Durst Organization on the acquisition and financing of the development site of Queens Plaza Park in New York City.
 The project is a 77-story residential tower in the Long Island City submarket of Queens.
 Queens Park Plaza will feature approximately 1,000 residential units in the 1 million-square-foot, 77-story tower.
 Also, this purchase includes the historic Queens Clock Tower Building.